swanljung/di-rss/README.md

 # di-rss

-Simple page that loads the rss-feed from di.se/rss
+Simple page that loads the rss-feed from di.se/rss.
+Programmed with nodejs, express, moment, nodemon, path and rss-parser.

 ## Getting Started